Lakorthus/100-days-of-code/README.md

 **Thoughts**: Super proud of my GIT TEST 8/8.
 Toughs months are comming ahead, but I am ready for the challenge.

+### Day 7: Sep 29, Thursday

+**Today's Progress**: I start my day at @theSchoolOfCode, learning about the importance of feedback, especially how to receive them.

+We continue developing our teamwork skills today was working with JavaScript Objects.

+**Thoughts**: Great day feeling more confortable at the bootcamp.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)